Skip to main content

 If you delete a posted Journal in Quickbooks, the change will not be reflected on Cryptoworth.
 Use the Rollback feature in the Apps configurations to clean Journals that are posted via Cryptoworth.

-On the "Apps" page, click on the "Connect" button for QuickBooks and sign in to your QuickBooks account to create the connection.
+4. Sign in to your QuickBooks account to create the connection.

-Select all the desired accounts and submit.
+7. Select all the desired accounts and submit.

 You should now see all your Chart of Accounts from QuickBooks on Cryptoworth.

-Now that the QuickBooks API is connected, click on the QuickBooks "View" button to open the general ledger account mapping setting.
+9. Now that the QuickBooks API is connected, click on the QuickBooks "View" button to open the general ledger account mapping setting.

 You will need to classify the transactions you want to map from Cryptoworth directly to your QuickBooks account.
 Make sure to classify the transactions in Cryptoworth using the Cryptoworth Classifications.
-Please see this article on how to classify transactions in Cryptoworth: Creating and Assigning Classifications
+Please see this article on how to classify transactions in Cryptoworth: Creating and Assigning Classifications.

 It is important to map the four Cryptoworth classifications to general ledger (GL) accounts in QuickBooks if you want to push transactions to specific GL accounts in QuickBooks.
 You must also map a "Default Asset Account Classification from Cryptoworth to represent the Assets in QuickBooks.
 Once you do this, you will be asked to map that classification to a GL account in QuickBooks.
 Map the classification to the desired GL account.